Joe Biden and Xi Jinping agree that humans, not AI, should control nuclear weapons

 'People cannot establish themselves without trust.
 China has always respected its words.
 If the US side always acts differently from what it says, it will damage its own image and undermine the trust between China and the US.'

-- It is important to treat each other as equals.
-As the two major powers, neither China nor the United States should try to mold the other according to their will, oppress the other from the so-called 'position of a strong power,' or deprive the other of its legitimate right to development.
+It is important to treat each other as equals.
+As the two great powers, neither China nor the United States should try to mold the other according to their will, oppress the other from the so-called 'position of a powerful nation,' or deprive the other of its legitimate right to development.

 It is important not to challenge the red lines and the most important principles.
 Contradictions and differences between the two great powers, China and the United States, are inevitable.
 However, neither side should undermine the core interests of the other, much less seek conflict or confrontation.
 The '